nift-sdks/nift-flow-sdk-docs/docs/sdk/react-native.md

 **Note**: This version might not be the latest version of the library.
 Check [here](https://github.com/facebook/react-native/blob/main/packages/react-native/gradle/libs.versions.toml) to see the latest version of fresco.

 ## Usage
-To initialize the service, call `NiftCardFlow.initialize` with your clientID (will be given to you), referral code, and customer info.
-Most fields are required, and this can be called multiple times.
-Please initialize the service before displaying the view.
+To initialize the service, call `NiftCardFlow.initialize` with your clientID (will be given to you), referral code, and customer info. `initialize` must be called before displaying the view, but can be called multiple times.
+Most fields are required, but there are 3 optional fields:

-The view takes the following functions as optional props:
-- `linkHandler`: used when URLs need to be opened in a special way
-- `errorHandler`: used to know what errors may happen (i.e. network errors) especially so that they can be displayed somehow to the user
-- `selectionHandler`: if set, this function is called when a user successfully selects a gift
-- `toastHandler`: if set, this function is called with a message that is meant to be shown as a toast message.
-Allows anyone implementing this to customize how toasts are displayed
-- `isDarkTheme`: Whether to show the dark or light theme.
-Defaults to false for light theme.
-This only works if a dark theme has been specified.
+- `passedMLDA`: whether the user is of minimum legal drinking age or not.
+- `countryCode`: ISO 3 letter country code.
+Right now only the US, Canada, and the UK are supported.
+Defaults to the US.
+- `userProfile`: any user info you want to attach to the customer in Nift to provide better gifts.
+If used, this must be a hash.

 ```js
 import { NiftCardFlowView, NiftCardFlow } from 'nift-sdks/nift-card-flow-react-native';